New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 Insurance providers are first and foremost for-profit businesses, and they are not above using underhanded tricks to protect their profits, including rejecting valid claims or devaluing them.
 They will also try to get you to settle your claim for an amount that is significantly lower than the real value of your claim.
 Your lawyer can prevent insurers from implementing these tactics and build a solid claim for your damages by:

-Can I get Compensation in a Construction Accident Case?
+Getting Compensation After a Construction Accident

-Although OSHA has outlined rigorous protocols to protect the lives and livelihoods of workers who scale structures.
+OSHA has outlined rigorous protocols to protect the lives and livelihoods of workers who scale structures.
 However, falls from ladders, scaffolding, and other construction structures and equipment are still incredibly common; they’re the leading cause of death in the construction industry, which is why our NYC construction accident attorneys will not rest until we obtain the compensation for our clients deserve after a serious fall.
 A few of the ladder fall accident cases we have won include:

 Scaffolding falls – When it comes to construction, scaffolding is a critical piece of equipment.
 More than 65% of construction workers use scaffolding regularly, and in New York City, that number may be higher, as the number of construction sites is higher than in other parts of the U.S. The frightening truth is that hundreds of thousands of workers are injured in scaffolding accidents each year, many right here in New York City and surrounding boroughs.

-Electrocution –Electrocution is the third most common construction accident according to OSHA, accounting for almost 10% of all worker fatalities.
-Electric shocks can be catastrophic, resulting in severe burns or nerve damage leading to permanent disability, or death.
+Electrocution – Electrocution is the third most common construction accident according to OSHA, accounting for almost 10% of all worker fatalities.
+Electric shocks can be catastrophic, resulting in severe burns or nerve damage, leading to permanent disability or death.
 More often than not, it is the property owner’s negligence that led to the hazard in the first place.
 Owners of commercial and residential property have a simple responsibility to workers – maintain safe electrical systems at all times.

-Building or roof collapse – When a building or roof collapses due to foreseeable human error, and workers are injured, the structure’s designers or contractors may be legally liable for the accident due to negligence, inadequate or improper materials or shoddy construction.
+Building or roof collapse – When a building or roof collapses due to foreseeable human error, and workers are injured, the structure’s designers or contractors may be legally liable for the accident due to negligence, inadequate or improper materials, or shoddy construction.

-Falling debris – Over 10% of all worker deaths, and 37% of the injuries that require hospitalization, are directly caused by falling objects.
-Injured workers often suffer debilitating head trauma, which can lead to life-long complications like Traumatic Brain Injury, and the risk of back and neck injury is high.
+Falling debris – Over 10% of all worker deaths and 37% of the injuries that require hospitalization are directly caused by falling objects.
+Injured workers often suffer debilitating head trauma, which can lead to lifelong complications like Traumatic Brain Injury, and the risk of back and neck injury is high.

-If you or someone you love has suffered a construction-related injury – whether minor or serious – contact us today for a free case review – you may be entitled to compensation for your injuries.
+If you or someone you love has suffered a construction-related injury – whether minor or severe – contact us today for a free case review – you may be entitled to compensation for your injuries.

 All states require some form of workers’ compensation that provides compensation to workers who are injured on the job, regardless of who is at fault for the workplace accident.
 However, the compensation that can be recovered under workers’ compensation is usually less than what a worker can recover in a personal injury lawsuit.
 And not all workers’ compensation laws apply to every lawsuit filed by an injured worker.
 Personal injury lawsuits offer the potential for higher damage awards.

 We fight for New York City workers who have suffered injury in construction accidents.
 Instead of simply accepting whatever workers’ compensation you may be offered, contact one of our experienced construction accident attorneys to explore your options and discuss the compensation you may recover under personal injury law.
-Medical bills, surgeries, lost work time, and pain and suffering are significant losses and we believe that the negligent parties should pay.
+Medical bills, surgeries, lost work time, and pain and suffering are significant losses, and we believe that the negligent parties should pay.

 September 7, 2018 – Five Construction Workers Injured In Ceiling Collapse